 Historical examples include the Finns.
-In Finland, for centuries the natives have utilised saunas alongside jumping into freezing lakes.
-Similarly, several Native American tribes (such as the Cherokee) alternated between sitting in a sweat lodge and jumping into icy rivers or snow banks.
-Ancient Russians also took frequent plunges into ice cold rivers for health and spiritual cleansing.
+In Finland, for centuries the natives have utilized saunas alongside jumping into freezing lakes.
+Similarly, several Native American tribes (such as the Cherokee) alternated between sitting in a sweat lodge and jumping into icy rivers or snowbanks.
+Ancient Russians also took frequent plunges into ice-cold rivers for health and spiritual cleansing.
 Indeed in modern-day Russian Banya use, the Siberian water dip is still considered an important part of promoting good health.

-In Japan from ancient times right up into present day, practitioners of Shinto have stood under icy waterfalls during prayers and meditation as part of a ritual known as Misogi, which was believed to cleanse the spirit.
+In Japan from ancient times right up to the present day, practitioners of Shinto have stood under icy waterfalls during prayers and meditation as part of a ritual known as Misogi, which was believed to cleanse the spirit.

 The mainstream popularity of cold water therapy blew up in the 1820s with the emergence of ‘Hydrotherapy’ as a treatment option.
 Hydrotherapy was developed by Vincenz Priessnitz, a German farmer who promoted the treatment as a radical new panacea for many afflictions and conditions.
 As Hydrotherapy’s popularity grew and business began to soar, Vincenz turned his family home into a sanatorium to deal with the growing number of clients.